cirosantilli/essays/thoughts.md

 There is a close link between disruptive tech, and the desire to find bugs / exploits in systems.
 Both of them destabilize enterprises.
 Woz and Jobs started like that: https://en.wikipedia.org/wiki/Blue_box

 Turing completeness is enough for mathematicians.
 Humans however need "runs Debian".

+Science is the reverse engineering of nature.

+Media for humans is not byte streams.
+It is magic (the effect of watching a video / image / audio).

+Sometimes, even if our end goals are too far, the side effects of trying to reach them can have meaningful impact. -- Teacher R.